MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-switch.md

 ### Compare switch settings
+::: moniker range="sc-vmm-1807"

+> [NOTE]
+> If you are using NIC teaming on the host, record teaming and load balancing settings by running the PowerShell commandlet Get-NetLbfoTeam

+::: moniker-end

 1. In **Server Manager** on the host,  click **Hyper-V**.
 Close Server Manager.
 2. Right-click the host >  **Configure NIC Teaming**, and record any teaming and load balancing settings.